 Lithium Ion Cathode Materials – CATMAT

-The cathode represents one of the greatest barriers to increasing the energy density of lithium-ion batteries for EV applications, with changes to the chemistry of the cathode likely to give the greatest improvements in future battery performance – boosting battery life, storing greater energy to improve range, reducing battery cost and increasing the power available to the EV during acceleration.
-Developing a new generation of lithium-ion cathodes therefore presents a major scientific and commercial challenge
+The cathode represents one of the greatest barriers to increasing the energy density of lithium-ion batteries for EV applications.
+Changes to the chemistry of the cathode are likely to give the greatest improvements in future battery performance: boosting battery life, storing greater energy to improve range, reducing battery cost and increasing the power available to the EV during acceleration.
+Developing a new generation of lithium-ion cathodes is therefore a major scientific and commercial challenge as well as a huge opportunity.

-- Exploit new knowledge to inform the discovery of novel oxide and mixed-anion cathode materials that would increase battery energy density (to increase EV range).
+• Exploit new knowledge to inform the discovery of novel cathode materials for high energy density batteries (to increase EV range) while reducing reliance on critical materials in the supply chain.

-- Connect basic science to the manufacturing process, with the most promising cathodes taken forward to synthesise at scale and assimilation in battery cells, thereby demonstrating their performance in real devices for potential commercial applications.
+• Connect basic science to the manufacturing process, with promising cathodes taken forward to synthesis at scale and cell testing, thereby demonstrating their performance for applications.

-- Build on partnerships with industry for pathways to technological impact.
+• Build on industrial partnerships for pathways to deliver technological impact.

 Project funding